 Home prices in Portland differ from Seattle in a couple of important ways.
 First, and most obvious, is the fact that they’re lower.
-The median house value for the city of Portland, Oregon was $416,900 as of August 2019.
-Yet what they share in common is that both markets are currently cool.
-Both Seattle and Portland home prices have dipped over the past year and are expected to continue slipping slightly over the next year.
-Recent forecasts predict that home prices in Portland will decrease by around 2.1% over the next year (through August 2010), which is lower than the national forecast.
+The median house value for the city of Portland, Oregon was $498,558 as of July 2023.
+Yet what they share in common is that both markets are rather hot.

 Real Estate Market Conditions

-- Portland supply: As of early September 2018 (the most recent data available at “press time”), the Portland real estate market had about a 2.4-month supply of homes for sale.
+- Portland supply: As of summer 2023 (the most recent data available at “press time”), the Portland real estate market had about a 2.0-month supply of homes for sale.

 - Seattle supply: Housing conditions are tighter in Seattle.
-The real estate market there also had about a 2-month supply of homes for sale in June 2019.
-That’s a pretty constrained market, but it’s still an improvement over years past
+The real estate market there also had about a 1.1-month supply of homes for sale in July 2023.
+That’s a pretty constrained market, which is why prices are expected to increase over the next few months.